kevin-hanselman/is_my_password_pwned/README.md

-# is_my_password_pwned
+# Is my password pwned?
-How often does your password appear in the Pwned Passwords database?
-Uses k-anonymity.
+Find out how often your password appears in (Troy Hunt's Pwned Passwords database)[https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/].

+Written in less than fifty lines of Bash for transparency and portability.